scilus/nf-scil/docs/SUBWORKFLOWS.md

 ### Editing `./subworkflows/nf-scil/<name_of_your_workflow>/meta.yml` :

-Fill the sections you find relevant.
+Fill the sections we find relevant.
 There is a lot of metadata in this file, but we don't need to specify them all.
 At least define 3 `keywords`, describe the workflow' `inputs` and `outputs` in the order in which they appear, and add a `short description` for the use of the subworkflow.

 ### Editing `./test/subworkflows/nf-scil/<name_of_your_workflow>/main.nf` :

-- define the channels of your different inputs.
+- define the channels of our different inputs.
   > You can check the possibilities given by nf-core to include your dataset in the nextflow documentation : https://www.nextflow.io/docs/latest/channel.html .

 ### Editing `./test/subworkflows/nf-scil/<name_of_your_workflow>/nextflow.config` :

 ## Run the tests to generate the test metadata file

-## Last safety test

 ## Submit your PR